vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 [8] forbidden foods continued...

-- Calcium (suNNaambu) extracted from sea shells
+- Calcium (suNNAmbu) extracted from sea shells
 - bubbles and froth from water
 - foods that are not offered to our Lord
 - harvested from the stems that were previously harvested